CDCgov/prime-reportstream/prime-router/docs/authz/authz-requirements.md

 # Authorization Deep Dive

-## Current implementation
+## Current Design

 To authorize a user for an endpoint, we compare the scopes that are present on the access token versus what scope is required.

 ### Scope Design

+- A client can have multiple scopes
 - Scopes are in the format of `{organization}.{senderOrReceiver}.{role}`
 - `organization` and `senderOrReceiver` can be omitted with a wildcard `*` or `default`

-There are four possible roles
+There are four possible roles.

 | Role       | Definition                                                                |
 |------------|---------------------------------------------------------------------------|